sboutlendj/sboutlendj/README.md

 I aim to play a part in creating a more secure digital environment for everyone.

 ## 📫 How to Reach Me
-Feel free to follow me on [GitHub](#) (your GitHub profile) to stay updated on my projects and adventures in information security.
+Feel free to follow me on [GitHub](#)to stay updated on my projects and adventures in information security.

 ---